A central limit theorem for the two-sided descent statistic on Coxeter groups: Proof of the main theorem

-By \cref{subsubsequence}, it suffices to show that every subsequence of $(T_n)_n$ has a subsequence which satisfies the CLT.
-For any $J\subseteq \mathbb{N}$, the subsequence $(W_n)_{n\in J}$ satisfies all conditions of the proposition: $(W_n)_{n\in J}$ is a sequence of finite Coxeter groups which have no irreducible factors of dihedral type and such that $(\rk(W_n))_{n\in J}$ tends to infinity; furthermore, this subsequence is well-behaved as noted in \cref{r:subsequencewellbehaved}.
-Thus, we can assume that $J=\mathbb{N}$, i.e. it suffices to show that $(T_n)_{n\in \mathbb{N}}$ has a subsequence which satisfies the CLT.
+By Lemma~\ref{l:subsubsequence}, it suffices to show that every subsequence of $(T_n)_{n\in \mathbb{N}}$ has a subsequence which satisfies the CLT.
+For any $L\subseteq \mathbb{N}$, the subsequence $(W_n)_{n\in L}$ satisfies all conditions of the proposition: Obviously, the rank $(\rk(W_n))_{n\in L}$ tends to infinity and so does the variance $(\VV(T_n))_{n\in L}$.
+Furthermore, the sequence is well-behaved as noted in Remark~\ref{r:subsequencewellbehaved}.
+Hence, it suffices to consider the case where $L = \mathbb{N}$: We will now show that an (arbitrary) sequence $(T_n)_{n\in \mathbb{N}}$ as in the statement of the proposition has a subsequence that satisfies the CLT.
+It then follows that every subsequence of $(T_n)_{n\in \mathbb{N}}$ has a subsequence with this property as well.